About University of Westminster

 The University of Westminster has one of the most generous scholarship schemes of any British university, and we are able to offer a wide range of scholarships for the UK, EU and international postgraduates, and for those studying on either full-time or part-time routes.

-Student Finance England (SFE) has a loan of up to £10,609 that is for students starting a postgraduate Masters course.
-The loan can be used to pay tuition fees or help meet your maintenance or study costs.
+Student Finance England (SFE) has a loan for students starting a postgraduate Masters course, which can be used to pay tuition fees or help meet your maintenance or study costs.
 Your course must be at postgraduate Masters level and you must meet the eligibility rules that relate to residence, settled status, previous study and qualifications.

 - Social media accounts